 It is extremely difficult to calculate how many calories a person needs each day for a variety of reasons, and it is never the same from day-to-day.

 If you follow a 1,200 calorie diet, which is far too low for anybody, your body will not be able to lose weight.
 I promise you that.

 Your body will react as if it were starving – because it is.
 It will hold onto every last calorie and paste it right onto your hips, butt, and thighs.

 What I really want you to take away from this is that it is not how many calories you consume, it is what makes up those calories is critically important.
-Take this example:

 Your body will not lose weight if you are starving it or feeding it crap.